canonical/jaas-documentation/tutorial/deploy_jimm_microk8s.rst

     sudo snap install juju --channel=3.5/stable

 Once you have the Juju CLI installed, you will need to bootstrap a Juju controller to your cloud.
-We will be using microk8s as our cloud.
+We will be using Microk8s as our cloud.
 The Juju documentation has detailed instructions on how to bootstrap a controller for various clouds and machine types.

-To begin, run the following commands to setup microk8s.
+To begin, run the following commands to setup Microk8s.

 .. code:: bash

     # Add the 'ubuntu' user to the MicroK8s group:
-    $ sudo usermod -a -G snap_microk8s ubuntu
+    sudo usermod -a -G snap_microk8s ubuntu
     # Give the 'ubuntu' user permissions to read the ~/.kube directory:
-    $ sudo chown -f -R ubuntu ~/.kube
+    sudo chown -f -R ubuntu ~/.kube
     # Create the 'microk8s' group:
-    $ newgrp snap_microk8s
+    newgrp snap_microk8s
     # Enable the necessary MicroK8s addons:
-    $ sudo microk8s enable hostpath-storage dns ingress
+    sudo microk8s enable hostpath-storage dns ingress
     # Setup the metallb add-on for the identity bundle later
-    $ sudo microk8s enable metallb:10.64.140.43-10.64.140.100
+    sudo microk8s enable metallb:10.64.140.43-10.64.140.100
     # Set up a short alias for the Kubernetes CLI:
-    $ sudo snap alias microk8s.kubectl kubectl
+    sudo snap alias microk8s.kubectl kubectl

 Next, bootstrap your Juju controller.

 .. code:: bash

     # Since the Juju package is strictly confined, you also need to manually create a path:
-    $ mkdir -p ~/.local/share
+    mkdir -p ~/.local/share
-    $ juju bootstrap microk8s jimm-demo-controller
+    juju bootstrap microk8s jimm-demo-controller

 Deploy the identity-bundle
 --------------------------
 For this tutorial we will use Canonical's identity bundle to provide authentication.
 JIMM uses OAuth 2.0, a provider agnostic way of handling authentication.
-Although any compliant identity provider could be used with JIMM, we recommend the use Canonical's identity platform for the best compatability.
+Although any compliant identity provider could be used with JIMM, we recommend the use Canonical's identity platform for the best compatibility.
 Canonical's identity bundle uses Ory Hydra/Kratos to provide an OAuth server and user management, respectively.

 Now we will create a Juju model for the identity platform and deploy the bundle.